Skip to main content

 Ships

-• Day-1 Journal entries in examples/valenar/story/accepted/ matching ADR-0003's accepted-content shape.
+• Day-1 Journal entries in examples/valenar/docs/story/accepted/ matching ADR-0003's accepted-content shape.

 • Act 0 mission internal-monologue prose in story/accepted/ keyed to the four quest-threads/gd-quest-thread-act-0-*.md design surfaces.